How Can Our Monmouth County Criminal Defense Attorneys Help You?

 - Certain government benefits

 Finally, a criminal record that includes certain sex-based offenses will also mean that an individual needs to register as a sex offender, potentially for the rest of their life.
-Since sex offender registries can be accessed online by the public, registrants may have to deal with the social stigma that comes with being designated a sex offender.
+In addition, since sex offender registries can be accessed online by the public, registrants may have to deal with the social stigma of being designated a sex offender.

 Tips for Protecting Your Rights During and After an Arrest in Monmouth County